Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning: Audio Representation Learning

 As mentioned previously, self-supervised learning involves a pretext task, used to pre-train a neural network using lots of data, and a downstream task that is often quite precise and limited in its data.
 When it comes to designing a pretext task, there exist a wide range of options.
 In some cases, the tasks are quite general, and are aimed towards learning an audio representation that can span numerous downstream tasks.
 In other cases, however, the pretext task is geared towards a specific downstream task.

 Let us first explore the former.
-Some of the most interesting pretext tasks used in audio were introduced by Tagliasacchi et al. \citep{tagliasacchi2020pre} \citep{tagliasacchi2019self}.
-These were partially inspired by the famous word2vec word vectorial representations \citep{mikolov2013efficient}.
+Some of the most interesting pretext tasks used in audio are introduced by Tagliasacchi et al. \citep{tagliasacchi2020pre} \citep{tagliasacchi2019self}.
+These are partially inspired by the famous word2vec word vectorial representations \citep{mikolov2013efficient}.
 In their audio2vec tasks, an autoencoder is used to reconstruct missing pieces of a log mel-spectrogram.
 This task comes in two forms.
 In its CBoW variant, the autoencoder must reconstruct a central piece of the input spectrogram.
 In its skip-gram version, the autoencoder must reconstruct the pieces around the central section of a spectrogram.
-They also introduced a third task coined temporal gap, in which a model must estimate the duration between two sections of a spectrogram.
-All three tasks are illustrated in Figure \ref{fig:taglia} (Appendix).
+They also introduce a third task coined temporal gap, in which a model must estimate the duration between two sections of a spectrogram.
+All three tasks are illustrated in Figure \ref{fig:taglia}.

-The encoders from the pretext tasks were then isolated, frozen, and fine-tuned using extra linear layers for tasks such as speech recognition and urban sound classification.
-They found that merely training the linear layers on top of the learned representation led to performances that were almost on par with fully-supervised, state-of-the-art results.
+The encoders from the pretext tasks are then isolated, frozen, and fine-tuned using extra linear layers for tasks such as speech recognition and urban sound classification.
+Merely training the linear layers on top of the learned representation leads to performances that are almost on par with fully-supervised, state-of-the-art results.

-Carr et al. used similar ideas in \citep{carr2021self}.
+Carr et al. use similar ideas in \citep{carr2021self}.
 In their case, they split their input log spectrograms into a nine-piece jigsaw puzzle.
-They then used an autoencoder network to predict the correct permutation ordering.
-The encoder network was then extracted and fine-tuned using all layers (i.e. the encoder is not frozen).
-The performance they obtained surpassed end-to-end fully-supervised training on instrument family detection, instrument labelling, and pitch estimation tasks.
+They then use an autoencoder network to predict the correct permutation ordering.
+The encoder network is then extracted and fine-tuned using all layers (i.e. the encoder is not frozen).
+The performance they obtain surpasses end-to-end fully-supervised training on instrument family detection, instrument labelling, and pitch estimation tasks.